And I wanted to, I don't normally have a show for tonight.

 And that's fine.

-You can have your comfort, but the problem is if you are you you exist in a world where other cultures are going to allow disagreement and are going to allow that kind of progress, and those cultures will take you over.
+But the problem is, if you exist in a world where other cultures are going to allow disagreement and are going to allow that kind of progress, and those cultures will take you over.

 It just is the way that it is.

-And the best way to uh kill a culture is to kill the capacity to disagree and defend.
+And the best way to kill a culture is to kill the capacity to disagree and defend.

-And we even saw this uh tonight, right?
+And we even saw this tonight, right?

-In that he said, Do you consider colonialism bad?
+In that he said, do you consider colonialism bad?

 And I'm like, well, we have to define good and bad.